Definition of Current Ratio

-If a company's current assets amount to $600,000 and its current liabilities are $200,000 the current ratio is 3:1.
+If a company's current assets are $600,000 and its current liabilities are $200,000 the current ratio is 3:1.
 If the current assets are $600,000 and the current liabilities are $500,000 the current ratio is 1.2:1.
 Obviously a larger current ratio is better than a smaller ratio.
 Some people feel that a current ratio that is less than 1:1 indicates insolvency.
 However, some online sellers with customers paying with credit cards at the time of ordering may operate comfortably with a very low current ratio.

 It is wise to compare a company's current ratio to that of other companies in the same industry.
-You are also wise to look at the trend of the current ratio for a given company over time.
-Is the current ratio improving over time, or is it deteriorating?
+You are also wise to compare a company's recent current ratio to its ratio at earlier dates.
+In other words, spotting a trend can be important.

-The composition of the current assets is also an important factor.
-If the current assets are predominantly in cash, marketable securities, and collectible accounts receivable, that is more comforting than having the majority of the current assets in slow-moving inventory.
+The composition of the current assets is also an important consideration.
+If the current assets are predominantly in cash, marketable securities, and collectible accounts receivable, that is likely to provide more liquidity than a huge amount of slow moving inventory.